 - Get employees on board to build a customer-centric company culture from the inside out.

 Finally, learn about each step in depth in our blog post and webinar, 5 Steps to Optimize Customer Experience.
-With a multi-channel approach, consumers can be confident that their problem will be solved in every channel.
+With a multichannel approach, businesses solve consumer problems in every channel.
 So they’ll be willing to start the conversation in their channel of choice, texting.

 Reduce Call Volume on the Channel of Choice